sylvr3/FetchRecipes/README.md

 ### External Code and Dependencies: Did you use any external code, libraries, or dependencies?

 No external libraries or dependencies were used in this project.
-I implemented everything using native Apple frameworks including Foundation, SwiftUI, and Swift concurrency. (cap?)
+I implemented everything using native Apple frameworks including Foundation, SwiftUI, and Swift concurrency.

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.